notarock/rochdamour.com/content/projects/slopify.md

 The goal here is to avoid worrying about sourcing content, right?
 Why bother creating anything original?
 (Just kidding, of course.)
-Instead, let's explore some copyright-free resources we can use and adapt to make them our own.
+Instead, let's explore any copyright-free resources we can use and adapt to make them our own.

 ### Reddit